LucidtechAI/las-docs/getting-started/dev/js.md

 ## Set ground truth of document

 When uploading data that will be used for training and evaluation, we need to provide a ground truth:

+(TTNote: Consider referencing more detailed section on ground truth from 'documents')

 ```javascript
 const groundTruth = [
   { 'label': 'total_amount', 'value': '240.01' },